anindyasarkarIITH/PSRL_VAS/README.md

 We provide the trained policy model parameters (including MPS-VAS framework, PSVAS framework, and Multi-query framework) for each settings in the following Google Drive folder link: https://drive.google.com/drive/folders/1KuIMLblsQuBe75OjVJvLlTynk2mtgump?usp=share_link

 For example, the trained MPS-VAS policy model parameters when trained with large vehicle as target and number of grids as 36 is saved in files named as model_vas_dota36_lv_adapt_F_meta_pred (to store the weights for prediction module) and model_vas_dota36_lv_adapt_F_meta_search (to store the weights for search module).

+Similarly, the trained PSVAS policy model parameters when trained with large vehicle as target and number of grids as 36 is saved in file named as model_vas_dots36_lv_adapt_F.